Bilal: A New Breed of Hero: Hamza's Horse

-Apart from the technical mastery it took to create them, the animals that appear in the movie create a beautiful symbolic message.
-The horse to Bilal was a symbolic representation of courage, power and strength.
+Apart from the technical mastery it took to create them, the animals that appear in the movie create a symbolic message.
+The horse to Bilal was a representation of courage, power and strength.
 The idea of having a wooden horse toy as a child represented a dream of being a warrior.
 He grew up trying to master a white horse in the stable, and up until he learnt how to gallop through sand dunes and tread long distances, he had to be patient.
-This whole process of waiting and enduring being thrown off the horse many times, is the process of Bilal turning into a warrior himself.
+This whole process of waiting and enduring being thrown off the horse many times is the process of Bilal turning into a warrior himself.

 The production team at Barajoun researched and created case studies of horses that were available at that historical era.
 The team went later to Shaikh Mohammad Bin Rashid equestrian club, as he holds one of the most extensive horse collections in the world, and they built the horse's research database there.
 The Arabian horse was a point of reference, so the art team took it from there, visualizing stylized interpretation of the majestic animal.
 Numerous patterns and landmarks were incorporated into the design of these beasts, so that every horse had a presence of its own.
 Heavy research on the mannerisms of actual horses were undertaken by Barajoun's animation wing for a span of three months.
 The same was employed by the FX team taking them two years to develop the complex fur, rig, and animation.

 Every horse has more than two million hair strands, making it take over four hours to render a single frame.
 The complex rig contained nearly 1000 controls along with the skeletal and muscle systems.
 The epic “Battle of Badr” used anywhere from 50 to 1000 of these horses in most of its shots.